 This feature allows a dynamic change in interface functionality.
-Choices are Combo Box and Input Box.
+The choices are Combo Box and Input Box.
 Combo creates a dropdown of available security staff that can then be assigned when users are creating/editing routes.
 Input Box allows users to key in staff to be included in the route.